Pre-Columbian cuisine

-Pre-Columbian cuisine refers to the food and drink consumed by the people who inhabited the Americas before Christopher Columbus explored the region and introduced food and crops from Europe.
-Though the Columbian Exchange introduced many new animals and plants to the Americas, cultures of their own already existed there, including the Aztec, Maya, Incan, and Native American.
+Pre-Columbian cuisine refers to the cuisine consumed by the Indigenous peoples of the Americas before Christopher Columbus and other European explorers explored the region and introduced crops and livestock from Europe.
+Though the Columbian Exchange introduced many new animals and plants to the Americas, Indigenous civilizations already existed there, including the Aztec, Maya, Incan, as well as various Native Americans in North America.
 The development of agriculture allowed the many different cultures to transition from hunting to staying in one place.
-A major element of this cuisine is maize, which began being grown in central Mexico.
+A major element of this cuisine is maize (corn), which began being grown in central Mexico.
 Other crops that flourished in the Americas include amaranth, wild rice, and lima beans.

 Cuisine by culture

 Maya

-Maize dough made up a majority of Maya cuisine, used for tortillas and tamales.
+Maize (commonly called corn in the United States) dough made up a majority of Maya cuisine, used for tortillas and tamales.
 The technique that Maya used was to use a stone slab and a rolling pin-like object to grind up ingredients.
 The ground maize created by this process was used in the tortillas.
 Popular drinks included chocolate drinks, made from ground cacao in water, and atoles and pinoles, which were made from ground up seeds.
-The Mayans were likely the first group of people to depict cacao in writing.
+The Maya were likely the first group of people to depict cacao in writing.
 A popular tradition was to prepare unique tamales in commemoration of special events.
 In addition, corn was a symbol of life and health.
 Each family took one ear of corn and did not plant it or eat it.
 Rather, they blessed it at the beginning of the harvest.

 Inca cuisine

-The Incan Empire was located in modern-day Peru.
+The Incan Empire was based in modern-day Peru and dominated much of northern South America.
 Both the potato and the sweet potato originally hail from the Incan region.
 Maize was also cultivated in the region since 3000 BCE.
 A major component of the Incan diet that has recently become popular again is quinoa, another native plant.

 A traditional meat comes from the Peruvian guinea pig, considered a delicacy.
 The Incan people drank chicha de jora, a traditional drink.

 People used clay pots known as ollas de barro for the flavor they add to cooked food.
 Families gathered to celebrate ranch anniversaries through outdoor cooking pits known as pachamanca.
 These large feasts include meat, tubers, and corn.